okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-configure-device-signin-standards/main/index.md

 There are two approaches to defining an authentication policy:

-* Use the built-in default authentication policy representing your Okta app, such as an OAuth web app.
+* Use the default authentication policy representing your Okta app, such as an OAuth web app.
 In this case, use a Terraform data source to find the ID for the default authentication policy and then add a rule referencing that policy.
 For an example, see this [policy rule example in the Terraform git repository](https://github.com/okta/terraform-provider-okta/blob/master/examples/resources/okta_app_signon_policy_rule/basic.tf).

-* Create an authentication policy for your Okta app and set the policy ID in a field in your app resource in Terraform.
+* Create an authentication policy for your app and set the policy ID in a field in your app resource in Terraform.

 The high-level steps to enforce device minimum standards:

 1. Create device assurance policies for your supported platforms.

-1. If you don't already have one, create an Okta application for which you want access control, such as an OAuth web app.
+1. If you don't already have one, create an app for which you want access control, such as an OAuth web app.
 See the provider for resources with the name `okta_app_<type_name>`.

 1. Create an authentication policy resource of type [okta_app_signon_policy](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_signon_policy).

 1. Create an authentication policy rule of type [okta_app_signon_policy_rule](https://registry.terraform.io/providers/okta/okta/latest/docs/resources/app_signon_policy_rule) that specifies your device assurance policies.
 Each rule references its associated policy in its argument `policy_id`.
 One rule can reference multiple device assurance policies using a list of their IDs.

-1. Attach the authentication policy to your Okta application by setting the app's policy ID in the `authentication_policy` field.
+1. Attach the authentication policy to your app by setting the policy ID in the `authentication_policy` field.

-The following example creates an OAuth application using an `okta_app_oauth` resource and then adds an authentication policy (a sign-on policy) that contains two policy rules:
+The following example creates an OAuth app using an `okta_app_oauth` resource and then adds an authentication policy (a sign-on policy) that contains two policy rules:

 * One policy rule references the device assurance policy as a matching criterion for authentication.